 • Keep your cat under observation for the next few hours.

-• You can also relieve the pain or swelling by applying a cold compress to the area.
+• Relieve the pain or swelling by applying a cold compress to the area.

 When should I contact the vet?